brendancrebs/butler/specs/language_options.md

   - ".h"
 ```

+- Scenarios:

+You may have a situation where you don't want the same command to run for every workspace.

+### Optional Language Settings

+The remaining settings in this spec are not required for Butler to run.
+However, it is strongly recommended that a user
+reads and understands them so they can properly utilize Butler as designed.
+In particular, the user should review the
+`Language Task Commands` section.
+Without defining any commands, Butler will not be able to do anything for a language.

+#### TODO: excludeFiles

+- Type: string array

+- Description: `excludeFiles` is a field that is correlated with the `filePatterns` setting.
+This field is where you
+  would define a list of specific files or file patterns that you would want Butler to ignore when searching for
+  `workspaces`.
+The input format for the files is exactly the same as for `filePatterns`.
+An example use case for this
+  would be if you didn't want the standard testing command to be executed in a specific workspace.

 ### Language Task Commands

-For Butler to run `tasks` for a language, appropriate shell commands should be provided for building, testing,
+For Butler to run `tasks` for a language, appropriate shell commands should be provided for building, testing, linting,
-linting, ect.
-To set any number of these commands, you must first create a `taskCommands` tag in the language options
+ect.
+To set any number of these commands, you must first create a `taskCommands` tag in the language options like so:
-like so:

 ```yaml
 languages: